Shaileshsaravanan/axon/.website/content.md

+first attempt writing about this. might be refined later, but here is the current state of axon as a project and as a plan.

+## for context
-axon currently exists as a ***concept***. there is no physical build yet. right now it lives in planning notes, cad work, and a structured idea of what the final machine should look like and how it should function.
+axon currently exists as a ***concept***.

+there is no physical build yet. it lives in cad experiments, planning notes, diagrams, and a clear idea of how the machine should eventually behave.

-## what axon is meant to be
+## a chain of thoughts that led to axon
+i wanted a 3d printer. but buying a generic one felt too passive. i wanted to actually understand how these machines are put together instead of treating them like sealed boxes. if i was going to use one regularly, i wanted to know it inside out.

+so axon became the path forward.

+## the frame and the brain

-axon takes inspiration from the [prusa i3](https://www.prusa3d.com/) layout and the rigidity ideas behind the [bear upgrade](https://github.com/gregsaun/prusa_i3_bear_upgrade). the planned frame is a 2040 aluminum extrusion structure with custom cad modeled parts. it will eventually run on a [btt octopus v1.1](https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-V1) mainboard with [klipper](https://www.klipper3d.org/). the plan includes a fourth axis to allow room for controlled experimentation once the core system is stable.
+axon takes inspiration from the [prusa i3](https://www.prusa3d.com/) layout, while borrowing rigidity ideas from the [bear upgrade](https://github.com/gregsaun/prusa_i3_bear_upgrade). the current design direction centers around a 2040 aluminum extrusion frame with custom cad modeled parts.

-## why build it
-i wanted a 3d printer, but i did not want something generic or plug and play. this project is a way to properly learn how these machines work instead of treating them like black boxes. the objective is to understand mechanics, firmware, and design decisions at a technical level.
+electronics wise, the plan is a [btt octopus v1.1](https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-V1) running [klipper](https://www.klipper3d.org/). on top of that, axon includes a fourth axis for experimentation once the core system is stable. not for show — for learning and motion control exploration.

+## what axon is meant to teach me

+this project is not about rushing to “get a printer”. it is about:
+• understanding mechanics
+• getting comfortable with cad
+• configuring firmware deliberately
+• thinking about reliability, not just possibility

+i want to reach the point where every screw, every bracket, every config line makes sense.

-## current status
+## current reality

-axon is intentionally staying in the planning and design stage for now. most of the work is focused on:
+axon is intentionally staying in the design phase for now. most of the work is focused on:
 • **cad modeling**
 • **structural considerations**
-• **thinking through motion design**
+• **motion system planning**
-• **making sure the fourth axis is practical and not just aesthetic**
+• **making sure the fourth axis actually makes sense**
-• **confirming the idea is buildable before committing to hardware**
+• **confirming the entire design is realistically buildable**

-this is a grounded, methodical build plan. not a rushed assembly. just a careful concept developing into something real.
+slow, careful, grounded progress.

-## next steps
+## what happens next

 • finalize cad
-• lock mechanical design choices
+• lock mechanical choices
-• prepare parts list
+• make a parts list
-• prototype when the design feels solid
+• prototype only when the design feels solid

-axon is a concept becoming clearer, one decision at a time.
+axon is still becoming clear, one decision at a time.